-The course content was carefully developed in close collaboration with the accident investigation community including the UK’s Marine Accident Investigation Branch and with the endorsement of the Centre’s Industry Advisory Board.
+The course content was carefully developed in close collaboration with the accident investigation community, including the UK’s Marine Accident Investigation Branch, and with the endorsement of the Centre’s Industry Advisory Board.

 At a glance

-- LocationCranfield Campus
+- LocationCranfield campus

 The course fee includes refreshments and lunch during the day.
-Accommodation is not included and must be booked separately.
+Accommodation is not included and must be booked separately*.